By Ben Cronin, global lead of network client solutions, Publicis Media Sport & Entertainment

 Nevertheless, to my mind the impact is much wider.
-Rights holders selling to financial brands can no longer be confident of C‑Suite approval on the basis of the many years of positive experience these gentlemen (mostly) have enjoyed.
+Rights-holders selling to financial brands can no longer be confident of C Suite approval on the basis of the many years of positive experience these gentlemen (mostly) have enjoyed.

-There is still life in the financial services market, as the re-signing of Natwest by ECB last year and Old Mutual Wealth and Standard Life respectively, stepping into the Rugby Autumn Internationals and British and Irish Lions headline spots have shown.
+There is still life in the financial services market, as the re-signing of NatWest by the ECB last year and Old Mutual Wealth and Standard Life respectively, stepping into the Rugby Autumn Internationals and British and Irish Lions headline spots have shown.
 But gone are the days when the sector fought tooth and nail against itself in order to get the headline deal that the brand could then show off in person to its myriad of stakeholders.